Russia’s ‘reckless’ aggression over Estonia condemned by UN Security Council

 Moscow strongly refuted the allegations, claiming they had been portrayed as an enemy with “no facts or evidence” and that Europe was “letting its imagination run wild in relation to the threat from Russia”.

-But foreign secretary Yvette Cooper warned Russia its incursions into Nato territory risked a direct armed conflict and that the alliance would be ready to confront warplanes entering Nato air space.
+But foreign secretary Yvette Cooper warned Russia that its incursions into Nato territory risked a direct armed conflict and that the alliance would be ready to confront warplanes entering Nato airspace.

 “Your reckless actions risk direct armed confrontation between Nato and Russia,” she told the meeting.
 “Our alliance is defensive but be under no illusion we stand ready to defend Nato’s skies and Nato’s territory.”